 For you today, dear reader, I have got two very necessary quotes.
 The first one is Anonymous, “Skiing is a dance and the mountain always leads.”

-I remember once, there was a movie about a disabled boy who wanted nothing more in life other than to learn how to ski.
+I remember once, I was a movie about the disabled boy who wanted nothing more in life other than to learn how to ski.
 Of course, as sappy movies go, he learned and then went off to the Olympics, taking the gold medal home.

 When I think of this movie it inspires me but it always left me asking one question.
 Can skiing really be that simple?